Bedroom Improvements to Aid Better Sleep

 Change your pillows every two years as recommended by health practitioners.
 Make sure they provide good support to your neck.

-The best filling for your pillow is memory foam.
+The best filling for your pillow is memory foam or polyfill.
 It adjusts to the position of your head and offers better ventilation.
 The memory foam pillow keeps you cool and gives greater support than regular pillows.

 Use Proper Bedding